Awni00/abstract_transformer/icml/h4pW.md

 > A potential downside of DAT even within the experiments carried out is the possibility that the additional computations required for RelationalAttention outweigh the gains from parameter efficiency.
 Though differences are likely marginal, was this something you investigated?

 Thank you for raising this important point.
-In our experiments, we made a deliberate effort to carefully control for model size (i.e., parameter count) when comparing the *DAT* architecture to baselines.
-In particular, the parameter count is slightly smaller for the *DAT* model compared to the baselines.
-Although we did not explicitly measure computational cost (e.g., in terms of FLOPS), we believe any differences should be marginal, especially since the *DAT* models are slightly smaller.
+Our experiments were designed to carefully control for model size (i.e., parameter count) when comparing the *DAT* architecture to baselines.
+In particular, the parameter count is slightly *smaller* for the *DAT* model compared to the baselines.
+While we did not explicitly measure computational cost in terms of FLOPS, we expect the differences to be marginal given the parameter count differences.

 From a practical standpoint, we believe that the more important factor in computational efficiency is the availability of optimized GPU kernels, such as FlashAttention.
 This gap could perhaps be bridged given interest from the MLSys community to develop optimized kernels for relational attention, but for now this would be an obstacle to scaling *DAT*-style architectures in a cost-effective way.